Kevin Weeks

-Background
+Early life

-Kevin Weeks was born in South Boston, Massachusetts on March 21, 1956, to a working-class family of Irish and Welsh descent.
+Kevin Weeks was born in South Boston, Massachusetts, on March 21, 1956, to a working-class family of Irish and Welsh descent.
 He was the fifth child in a family of six and grew up in the Old Colony Housing Project at 8 Pilsudski Way, apartment 554.
 His father, John Weeks Sr., originally hailed from Brooklyn, New York.
 He changed tires for a living and later obtained a position with the Boston Housing Authority.